twbs/bootstrap/site/content/docs/5.2/getting-started/webpack.md

          use: [
 ```

-After running `npm run build` again, you will find the SVG files extracted into `dist/icons` and properly referenced from CSS.
+After running `npm run build` again, you'll find the SVG files extracted into `dist/icons` and properly referenced from CSS.

 {{< markdown >}}
 {{< partial "guide-footer.md" >}}